Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 Since we can’t know for sure what the steady state will be due to variable market-driven transaction fees, here’s a table of potential long-term Bitcoin market capitalizations (vertical axis) and annual security spending (horizontal axis) in the future:

 If Bitcoin becomes systematically important, let’s say $5-$10 trillion (representing a per-coin price of $250k to $500k) with hundreds of millions of users, then at a 0.50% annual security cost, that would be $25-$50 billion.
-That would be 2x or 3x as much energy usage as bitcoin was using at an annualized rate in the first half of 2021.
+That would be 2x or 3x as much energy usage as Bitcoin was using at an annualized rate in the first half of 2021.
 This would represent approximately 0.3% of global energy usage.

 If we say it reaches an outrageously high price of one million dollars per coin, for a critically important market capitalization of $20 trillion, with billions of users, then at 0.50% annual security cost, that would be $100 billion, or about 6x as much energy usage as bitcoin was using at an annualized rate in the first half of 2021.
-This would represent maybe 0.6% of global energy usage, which seems appropriate for a network used by billions of people for multiple purposes, as it would need to be at that point in order to reach such a high value.
+This would represent maybe 0.6% of global energy usage, which seems appropriate for a network used by billions of people for multiple purposes, as it would need to be at that point to reach such a high value.

 By that point, it would be big enough that it’s likely replacing energy used by parts of the global banking system.
-There are tens of millions of people working in banks and fintech companies around the world.
+There are tens of millions of people working in banks and fintech companies worldwide.
 The application of software to money at the root layer, just like other industries, brings efficiencies and reduces the need for employment and real estate in certain parts of legacy infrastructure, freeing up those human resources and corresponding energy usage for other productive purposes.

 At the current time, the Bitcoin network is estimated to emit less CO2 than random things we don’t think about, like tumble driers or zinc production:

-If Bitcoin becomes wildly successful with trillions of dollars of utility for users, we could potentially see it emit an amount of CO2 that is comparable to or higher than zinc production, and likely still below that of aluminum production.
+If Bitcoin becomes wildly successful with trillions of dollars of utility for users, we could potentially see it emit an amount of CO2 that is comparable to or higher than zinc production and likely still below that of aluminum production.
 In other words, despite reaching a massive scale and serving numerous purposes, it would still be comparable to various other random industries.

 This transaction limit is often unfavorably compared to a network like Visa, which can process tens of thousands of transactions per second.